SkaPhilipp/Graph_Embedding/README.md

 Discuss further ideas:

+- alteration to graph and compare embeddings / distance
 - use alternative to Word2Vec / algorithm from scratch
-- comparison to DeepWalk implementation
-- alteration to graph and compare embeddings / distance
 - improve random walk somehow?
+- use deepwalk in graph with real-world data in separate file (similarity interesting)
 - use embedding in ML task
-- use deepwalk in graph with real-world data (similarity interesting)
+- comparison to DeepWalk implementation from Karateclub in separate file